arnm/arnm.github.io/_posts/2014-08-11-telegram-vs-whatsapp-a-comprehensive-comparison.md

     + Telegram requires you to deactivate your old account and [create a new one for the new number ](https://telegram.org/faq#q-what-happens-if-i-change-my-phone-number)
 - WhatsApp allows you to email conversations while Telegram does not

-I can only assume that Telegram does not have these features because they wants to ensure, as much as possible, the account is in the rightful hands of the owner and that their privacy is being respected.
+I can only assume that Telegram does not have these features because they want to ensure, as much as possible, the account is in the rightful hands of the owner and that their privacy is being respected.

 ## Conclusion